 Invisalign and “clear braces” are sometimes used interchangeably, but they are not the same thing.
 Clear braces, like traditional braces, attach to the surface of teeth and strung with arch wire that pull teeth into their optimal position.
 As with other types of braces, clear options limit food choices and make daily oral care more difficult.
 In addition, it can take 36 months or more to fully correct malocclusion in adult mouths.
 They can be clear, but are more noticeable than Invisalign.

 This page highlights some of the strengths and limitations of Invisalign invisible braces, but it cannot give you recommendations based on your dental conditions.
 The only way to learn whether Invisalign is right for you is to talk to a cosmetic dentist in person and them evaluate your teeth.
-To schedule your consultation, call (480) 834-6991 or email Scott LeSueur, Glenn LeSueur, and Charles Dodaro Cosmetic Dentists in Phoenix, Arizona today.
+To schedule your consultation with our experienced dentists, call 480.834.6991 or email Scott LeSueur, Glenn LeSueur, and Charles Dodaro Cosmetic Dentists in Phoenix, Arizona today.